idanarye/nvim-moonicipal/README.md

     |
 end
 ```
+Alternatively, if you set fzf-lua or Telescope as your selection UI, run `:MC`, type "build" in the query line, and hit `<M-a>`.

 Where `|` is the location of the cursor in insert mode.
 Write your task - for example, let's use `vim.cmd` to run Vim's `:make` command: